There is nothing like the Masters.

 Match 5: (6) Champions Dinner vs. (11) Magnolia Lane

-• Champions Dinner: The Champions Dinner has been an annual tradition at the Masters since 1952, when Ben Hogan suggested and hosted the first edition.
-The previous year's winner gets to select the menu – and he also has to pay.
+• Champions Dinner – The Champions Dinner has been an annual tradition at the Masters since 1952, when Ben Hogan suggested and hosted the first edition.
+The previous year's winner gets to select the menu – and he also has to pay for producing that menu.

 Match 6: (3) Amen Corner vs. (14) Rae's Creek

 • Amen Corner – The second shot at the par-4 11th, all of the par-3 12th, and the tee shot at the par-5 13th at Augusta are nicknamed Amen Corner.
 This term was first used in print by author Herbert Warren Wind in his April 21, 1958 Sports Illustrated article about the Masters.

 • Rae’s Creek – Rae's Creek is most famous as the water fronting the 12th green at Augusta National.
 As the creek cuts across a corner of the property, it flows behind the 11th green, in front of the 12th green and in front of the 13th tee.
 A tributary (but not Rae's Creek itself) snakes up the side of the 13th fairway and crosses in front of the 13th green.

 Match 7: (7) Limited commercial interruption vs. (10) Amateurs in the field